Ever-present in all attack chains is one factor that technology struggles to mitigate: humans.

 We dug into this in our recent industry report, which asked 300 IT security leaders about the state of modern security.

-Questions to security teams about how much they trusted users presented an interesting dichotomy.
+Questions to cyber security teams about how much they trusted users presented an interesting dichotomy.
 While 73% of them said they trusted employees to follow advice, 87% said that most threats could be prevented if employees followed best practice.

 Reading between the lines, this perhaps shows the kind of simmering frustration many security teams have for the user.

 Diving into some of the data reveals why.
 Since lockdown, 67% of respondents had noticed their employees undertaking unsanctioned activity on work devices and networks.
 For example, 35% of employees were seen using streaming services such as Netflix or Amazon Prime Video, which doesn’t exactly speak volumes for policy adherence.

 The age-old sin of reusing work credentials for personal accounts, such as social media and gaming sites, was also present in 34 percent of security teams quizzed.

 Given such services can be breached en-masse, this presents a significant opportunity to an attacker who will typically identify work email addresses from any stolen cache and use them to launch targeted attacks.

 This particular remote working risk is underlined by the fact that a significant 86% of people agree email security threats have become more sophisticated over the last decade, spiking in volume by half over the lockdown period.
 It is clear threat actors agree people are the best point of attack.